 On the return flight, I distinctly remember spending most of my time trying to work up the courage to ask her for her phone number once we landed.
 Near the end of the flight I was in the middle of contemplating a mental list of pros and cons when I saw her walk past me on her way to the front of the plane.
 Keeping with my current trend of overthinking the situation and in an attempt of showing interest, I made the grandiose plan to catch her eye and smile at her as she walked back to her seat.
 When I saw her coming, I proceeded to give her my best smile and in return I watched as an incredibly anxious look flashed across her face.
 My immediate thought was, "I have completely misread this situation", but before I could react, she hands me her ticket stub, doesn’t say anything, and keeps on walking.
 This only added to my confusion.
 I initially thought she had just handed me some trash in a futile attempt to distract this weirdo who was grinning at her.
 I flipped the ticket over, saw her phone number written on the back, and it dawned on me that she had just beaten me to the punch!
 In awe of both her beauty and her courage I spent the rest of the flight and the drive home overthinking and strategizing what to text her first.

-Well, there is only so much that you can cover in a conversation on a 1.5 hour flight.
+Before I start let me say that there is only so much that you can cover in a conversation on a 1.5 hour flight.
 Inevitably, you have to make a few assumptions to fill in the blanks.
-One of the assumptions that both Shir and I made, which turned out to be very wrong, was that since we flew out of BWI then the other person must live close to Baltimore, Maryland.
-And that is how two people, who live 1.5 hours away from each other, each drove almost 2 hours to a restaurant in Baltimore for our first date.
+One of the assumptions that both Shir and I made, which turned out to be very wrong, was that since the other person flew out of BWI then they must live close to Baltimore, Maryland.
 We had texted back and forth quite a bit between our flight and our first date, but where each of us lived just never came up.
+So that is how two people, who lived 1.5 hours away from each other, each drove almost 2 hours to a restaurant in Baltimore for our first date.
 I'll take the blame since I was the one who choose the location.

-We ended up going to an Italian restaurant, called Birroteca, in downtown Baltimore with very good reviews online.
+I ended up finding and choosing an Italian restaurant, called Birroteca, in downtown Baltimore with very good reviews online.
 The date took place on a Friday night, about a month after our flight. *Before anyone gives me a hard time about why it took so long, I want it known that shortly after we got back from Myrtle Beach, Shir left the country for several days to visit family in South Africa.

 The distance and the fact that it was on a work day is very relevant to the story because on the way to the date Shir got stuck in DC rush hour traffic.

-My next crisis, came shortly after I sat down, when Shir texted me that she was stuck in traffic and was going to be 30 minutes late.
+My next episode of anxiety, came shortly after I sat down, when Shir texted me that she was stuck in traffic and was going to be 30 minutes late.
 I expressed understanding for her predicament and assured her that I didn't mind waiting.
 However, after 20 minutes, the waiter I had dismissed multiple times started to give me a sympathetic look and I started to second guess whether she really was coming.
-Surely, no one was cruel enough to offer someone their phone number unbidden and then plan a date with that person just to stand them up.
+Surely, no one was cruel enough to offer someone their phone number unbidden and then plan a date with that person just to stand them up?
 As a was contemplating the possibility a being the unwitting contestant on the "pre-date" equivalent of a mechanical bull ride, complete with unseen judges laughing and making bets how long I would last, I saw Shir walking towards me onto the patio and was immediately struck dumb.
-She was even more attractive than I had remembered and any pessimistic thoughts I had were wiped away, replaced by a strong feeling of gratitude for how lucky I was to be on a date with her.
+She was even more beautiful than I had remembered and any pessimistic thoughts I had were instantly cleared from my mind, replaced by a strong feeling of gratitude for how lucky I was to be on a date with her.

 There was a minor hiccup when it came time to order food and Shir told me that she didn't eat pork.
-I looked at the logo of a boar on the front of the restaurant menu and said a quick prayer that there would be something she could eat.
-There ended up being a few options and it was a non-issue.
+I remember looking down at the logo of a boar on the front of the restaurant menu and said a quick prayer that there would be something she could eat.
+There ended up being a few good pork-free options and it was a non-issue.

 On the day of the proposal, Shir and I had been dating for just over 4 years.
 Over the course of those years we have shared so many amazing and challenging experiences.
 Through which, we have influenced each other and pushed each other in ways that didn't even cross my mind prior to getting to know Shir.
 We have each grown so much, both as a couple and on a personal level as well.
 So as a part of asking Shir to marry me and as a means of highlighting our journey together, I wanted to take our dating relationship full circle, back to the beginning when we first met.
 Ultimately, my goal was to fill the moment with as much symbolism as possible.